 Figure 1 outlines the location of the total Plimmerton Farm development site.
-Stage 1 of the Plimmerton Farm development is for up to 1,044 dwellings, with future stages containing a lot for a retirement village, a lot for a commercial development and a lot for a school.
+Stage 1 of the Plimmerton Farm development is for up to 835 dwellings, with future stages containing a lot for a retirement village, commercial development and school.
 Stage 1 ("the proposal") is anticipated to provide a mix of stand alone (detached), duplex, apartments and terrace dwellings, with an estimated development average market price of approximately \$790,000.